mikey-no/cert_tool/README.md

 > You could then use these certificates and keys within a TLS terminating proxy in front of your application without
 > wondering if the certificates are even working or not. :relieved:

-> You would have to trust the certificates authority!!
-For use in a lab context then that should be fine.
+> I would only use this in a lab context.
+You would have to trust the certificate authority!!

 ## Overview of how it works